jonnor/deploymentkit/README.txt

 metadata    -----------------     package      ----------------------      package
                                   recipe                                   for target

-DeploymentKit defines a generic package metadata format (1), and from this generates the target-specific package recipe (2).

-The package recipe (2) and the source code (0) is then consumed by the package builder to produce the binary distributable package that the user can install.

 * The package builder is not provided by DeploymentKit, but shown here for completeness.
 A cross-target solutions like